 GEERT VAN DE WETERING

 Geert likes strong images and compelling stories.
 But then again, who doesn’t?
 In the past decade Geert has been working as a journalist and as a director.
 For Dutch Public Broadcaster VPRO, he initiated two TV series about art and culture.
 Besides that, he has been writing for several newspapers and magazines.
-Since 2008 Geert works for Submarine and Submarine Channel as a creative producer.
+From 2008 till 2014 Geert worked for Submarine and Submarine Channel as a creative producer.
 He was mostly occupied with Dutch Profiles, a series of 100 filmed portraits of the best Dutch architects and designers, and he was responsible for Submarine Channel’s video content.
 Besides that, he developed several transmedia projects such as Keep on Steppin’ and Unspeak.
 He’s currently writing a documentary script on the history of Dutch design and he works as an independent producer and director for Submarine Channel and others.

 Until recently, Katy was a Submarine Channel editor and producer, who was also the main voice behind Submarine Channel’s social media activities.
 She moved back to her home town New York City in 2013 and is now our eyes and ears in the US.
 A new media thinker and film junkie with a passion for digital storytelling (and for food), she is also a co-founder of the digital research studio Affect Lab foundation.
 Besides that, she works on freelance data visualization projects.
 Previously, she was marketing manager at BrainPOP where her work focused on visual communication and creative production.
 Katy holds an MA in New Media and Digital Culture from the University of Amsterdam and a BA in Psychology from Binghamton University.